MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 Desktop flows support two types of UI elements based on their source: desktop UI elements and web UI elements.

-Desktop UI elements can be captured from any Windows application, including the non-web page part of browsers, such as the address bar.
+Desktop UI elements can be captured from any Windows application, including the non-webpage part of browsers, such as the address bar.

 You can use these UI elements as input in UI automation actions to indicate the component you want to interact with.
 The UI element picker of UI automation actions displays and allows you to capture only desktop UI elements.

 > [!IMPORTANT]
-> Users can capture elements from web pages through the UI element picker of UI automation actions.
+> Users can capture elements from webpages through the UI element picker of UI automation actions.
 However, their selectors will represent desktop elements, not web elements.

-Web UI elements can be captured from web pages and used only in browser automation actions.
+Web UI elements can be captured from webpages and used only in browser automation actions.

-Browser automation actions accept exclusively UI elements captured from web pages.
+Browser automation actions accept exclusively UI elements captured from webpages.
 Therefore, existing UI elements captured from desktop applications aren't displayed in the UI elements picker of these actions.

 To find more information regarding desktop and web automation, refer to [Automate desktop flows](desktop-automation.md) and [Automate web flows](automation-web.md).

-### UI elements for web pages
+### UI elements for webpages

 To capture a UI element from a webpage, you need to install the appropriate browser extension.
 You can find more information about the supported browsers and the required extension in [Use browsers and manage extensions](using-browsers.md).